hackreactor/jsconf2014/README.md

 - Any plain text editor will suffice for you to edit the exercise files.
 [Sublime Text](http://www.sublimetext.com/download) is a good choice.

 #### What if I finish an exercise with extra time?
 If you finish one of the assignments ahead of schedule, your best bet is to research and reinforce any previous concepts you'd felt shakey on, since each lecture is designed to build on a firm understanding of the previous ones.
-If you feel strong in all the material you've covered already, you should try to make it through as much of the extra credit material as possible, which can be found at the end of the first exercise.
 If you need something outside those resources, flag down a TA and they'll help you find a productive exercise for your situation.

 ---